fetchai/agents-aea/docs/multiplexer-standalone.md

 ```

 ## Shutdown

-Finally stop our multiplexer and wait for it to finish
+Finally, stop our multiplexer and wait for it to finish

 ``` python
     finally:
         # Shut down the multiplexer